PrisonIndustry/prisoncallouts/README.md

 # PrisonCallouts by PrisonIndustry

-Here is my callouts from GPM.
-Here is the GPM Website: https://gtapolicemods.com/
+Here are callouts for FivePD.
+Unfortunately GTAPOLICEMODS has shut down their website